Expose a Local Service with Cloudflare Tunnel

 Plugins

-Claude Code Plugins are simply a way to package skills, commands, agents, hooks, and MCP servers.
+Claude Code Plugins are simply a way to package skills, commands, agents, hooks, MCP servers, LSP servers, and monitors.
 Distributing them as a plugin has the following advantages:

 • Auto update (versioned releases)